 "What do you expect to be paid?" is always a hard question to answer, particularly if you’re just starting your career or moving into a new industry.
 Many of us don’t talk about our salary, and may avoid telling colleagues, friends and even family what we earn.

-So how can you know if you’re getting paid what we’re worth?
+So how can you know if you’re getting paid what you’re worth?
 Get some tips below.

 Before the interview